RTEMS/rtems-docs/c_user/io_manager.rst

 This directive attempts to add a new device driver to the Device Driver Table.
-The user can specify a specific major device number via the directive’s ``major`` parameter, or let the registration routine find the next available major device number by specifing a major number of``0``.
+The user can specify a specific major device number via the directive's ``major`` parameter, or let the registration routine find the next available major device number by specifing a major number of``0``.
 The selected major device number is returned via the``registered_major`` directive parameter.
 The directive automatically allocation major device numbers from the highest value down.